raissa-k/raissa-k/README.md

 - 🌱 I’m currently learning **full stack web development**

-- 📝 I regularly write articles on [https://dev.to/raissak](https://dev.to/raissak)
+- 📝 I non-regularly write articles on [https://dev.to/raissak](https://dev.to/raissak)

 - ⚡ Fun fact **this will be under construction for quite a while!**